gabrielriviere999-commits/Portfolio-RiviereGabriel123456789/README.md

 1) Firefox (Windows, Linux, macOS)
 Firefox automatically cuts off long lines in .txt files

-To disable the return to the automatic line:
+To disable the return to the automatic line :

 1. Open: about:config
 2. Search for: plain_text.wrap_long_lines